self-hosted · for solo developers

 Everyone's solving the same problem.

-With very different bets on who manages what.
-The honest version of the comparison, qualitative — pricing and feature parity in this space shifts monthly.
+Different bets on who manages what.
+The honest, qualitative cut — pricing and feature parity in this space shifts monthly.

 Kartā